 'What has been your biggest failure?'
 Tricky graduate interview question

-Interviewers are sometimes just as interested in what has gone wrong in your life as what has gone right.
+Graduate and internship interviewers are sometimes just as interested in what has gone wrong in your life as what has gone right.
 This is not because they take pleasure in others’ pain nor because they want to see you squirm, but because they want to see how you have dealt with adversity and obstacles.
 They want to see whether you can learn from mistakes and how resilient you are.

 For this reason, it’s not uncommon for you to be asked ‘What has been your biggest failure to date and what did you learn from it?’ or variations on the theme, such as: